 DTR Description server Description client Active The router allows the establishment of TCP connections.
 The router initiates a TCP connection.
 Nonactive The router denies the establishment of TCP connections.
 The router terminates the TCP connection.
-Table 60: DTP Signal D accription

 Table 69: DTR Signal Description